-At the expense of sounding repetitive, I would like to bring up again that understanding the brand is the most important step.
+At the expense of sounding repetitive, I would like to say that understanding the brand is the most crucial step.

 The process of identifying a target audience can vary according to the product or service that you are trying to sell.

-A generic way is, however, understanding the product better, what unique problem does it solve and who are the people that might experience a similar problem.
+However, a generic way is understanding the product better, what unique problem it solves, and the people who might experience a similar situation.

-Often the answers to the toughest questions lie in plain sight.
+Often the answers to the most challenging questions lie in plain sight.

 The brand needs to be analyzed repeatedly both from a buyer’s perspective and a seller’s perspective.

-A lot of learning and unlearning is needed to be done in order to tap potential opportunities.
+A lot of learning and unlearning is needed to be done to tap potential opportunities.

-Once you are aware of your target audience or multiple target audiences, you need to organize the data in a smart and systematic manner.
+Once you know your target audience or multiple target audiences, you need to organize the data smartly and systematically.

 This data will prove to be the most prized possession of a marketer.

-Once you’ve recognized your ideal audience the next step is to come up with the best strategies to get them.
+Once you’ve recognized your ideal audience, the next step is to develop the best strategies to get them.

-The idea is to have an action plan that is smart, time-bound, sustainable and realistic.
+The idea is to have an action plan or goal that is SMART - specific, measurable, achievable, relevant, and time-bound.

-You must always try to uncover the less obvious attributes of your target audience.
+It would help if you always tried to uncover the less obvious attributes of your target audience.

 The basis of market segmentation involves dividing a market into well-defined groups of consumers with the same needs.

-Once you have the Game Plan, next question is HOW DO YOU REACH OUT TO THEM?
+Once you have the Game Plan, the next question is how do you reach out to them?

-What Jim Stengel was probably trying to say is that if we visualize our consumer as a caged animal, who is not proactive, who has no control over what they are fed, we might just be doing the biggest mistake.
+Jim Stengel was probably trying to say that if we visualize our consumer as a caged animal, who is not proactive, who has no control over what they are fed, we might just be making the biggest mistake.
 Today’s customer isn’t locked in a cage.
 They are constantly on the hunt looking for the right opportunity at the right place at the right time.

-The scenario is, by all means, tougher than ever before.
-Marketers will have to go out of their ways to reach out to their target audience.
+The scenario is, by all means, more challenging than ever before.
+Marketers will have to go out of their way to reach out to their target audience.

-Each social media platform is different from another, each has a different broad category of a user base, making it easier for you to throw targeted ads to your audience accordingly.
+Each social media platform is distinct from another.
+Each has a different broad category of a user base, making it easier to throw targeted ads to your audience accordingly.

-Depending on your buyer persona, you need to figure out the social media platform where you will find them and strategize your** CONTACT PLAN**.
+Depending on your buyer persona, you need to figure out the social media platform to find them and strategize your CONTACT PLAN.

 As a marketer, your main goal is to have a solid ROI for your time and money.
 Focusing on a relevant marketing channel(s) for your target audience is an incredible way of doing so.